presidio-oss/specif-ai/docs/docs/current/core-features.md

 ## 📤 Export and Integration Options

-Specifai provides seamless options to share and integrate your generated requirements (BRD, PRD, UIR, NFR, and user stories) with all stakeholders and development teams.
+Specifai provides seamless options to share and integrate your generated requirements (BRD, PRD, UIR, NFR, Test Cases, Strategic Initiatives, and user stories) with all stakeholders and development teams.

 1.  **Copy to Clipboard (JSON)**
     * Export requirements in JSON format.